danibram/mocker-data-generator/README.md

 ```

 ## Documentation
-Data generation goes with model based composed by generators, the generators can have access to the data generated and to the entity generated. **_Generators run syncronously, take care of the related entities!!_**
+Data generation goes with model based composed by generators, the generators can have access to the data generated and to the entity generated. **_Generators run synchronously, take care of the related entities!!_**

 ### Methods
 - **_schema(name, schema, generationType)_**: Add a new schema, you must specify this params: